German postcard by Ross Verlag, no. 1319/1, 1927-1928. Photo: Loew Metro Goldwyn. John Gilbert in The Merry Widow (Erich von Stroheim, 1925).

 A torrid off-screen affair

+Then came Greta Garbo.
+In 1926, John Gilbert made Flesh and the Devil (Clarence Brown, 1926), his first film with Garbo.
+They soon began a highly publicised, torrid off-screen affair, much to the delight of their fans.
+The screen chemistry between the two was incredible, and the studio publicity department worked overtime to publicise the romance between the two.
+The couple starred together again in Love (Edmund Goulding, 1927), and A Woman of Affairs (Clarence Brown, 1928).
 When it came time to marry, John was reportedly left at the altar.
-His performances after that were devoid of the sparkle that he once had and he began to drink heavily.
+His performances after that were devoid of the sparkle that he once had and he began drinking heavily.
 Gilbert's popularity began to wane when silent pictures gave way to talkies.
-Though Gilbert was often cited as one of the high-profile examples of an actor who was unsuccessful in making the transition to talkies, his decline as a star had far more to do with studio politics and money than with the sound of his screen voice, which was rich and distinctive.
+Gilbert was often cited as one of the high-profile examples of an actor who was unsuccessful in making the transition to talkies.
+His decline as a star had far more to do with studio politics and money than with the sound of his screen voice, which was rich and distinctive.
 Throughout his time at MGM, Gilbert frequently clashed with studio head Louis B. Mayer over creative, social, and financial matters.

 Audiences awaited Gilbert's first romantic role on the talking screen.
 The vehicle was the Ruritanian romance His Glorious Night (1929), directed by Lionel Barrymore.
 According to reviewers, audiences laughed nervously at Gilbert's performance.
 The fault was not Gilbert's voice, it was said, but the awkward scenario along with overly ardent love scenes.
 In one, Gilbert keeps kissing his leading lady, (Catherine Dale Owen), while saying "I love you" over and over again.
 The scene was parodied in the MGM musical Singin' in the Rain (Stanley Donen, Gene Kelly, 1952) in which a preview of the fictional The Dueling Cavalier flops disastrously.

-Garbo tried to restore some of his image when she insisted that he played opposite her in Queen Christina (Rouben Mamoulian, 1933), but by then it was too late.
+Garbo tried to restore some of his image when she insisted that he play opposite her in Queen Christina (Rouben Mamoulian, 1933), but by then it was too late.
 Columbia Pictures gave him what would be his final chance for a comeback in The Captain Hates the Sea (Lewis Milestone, 1934).
 The film involves a Grand Hotel-style series of intertwining stories involving the passengers on a cruise ship and Gilbert gave a capable performance as a frustrated playwright.
 But the off-screen cast of heavy drinkers encouraged his alcoholism and the film was his last.
 By 1934, alcoholism had severely damaged Gilbert's health.
 He suffered a serious heart attack in December 1935, which left him in poor health.
 Gilbert suffered a second heart attack at his Bel Air home on 9 January 1936, which was fatal.

 Gilbert was married four times.
 His first marriage was to Olivia Burwell (1918-1921).
 In February 1921, Gilbert announced his engagement to actress Leatrice Joy.
 They married in Tijuana in November 1921.
 As Gilbert had failed to secure a divorce from his first wife and the legality of Gilbert and Joy's Mexican marriage was questionable, the couple separated and had the marriage annulled to avoid a scandal.
 They remarried in March 1922.
 The marriage was tumultuous and, in June 1923, Joy filed for legal separation after she claimed that Gilbert slapped her face after a night of heavy drinking.
 They reconciled several months later.
 In August 1924, Joy, who was pregnant with the couple's first child, filed for divorce.
 Joy later said she left Gilbert after discovering he was having an affair with actress Laurette Taylor.
 Joy also claimed that Gilbert had conducted affairs with Barbara La Marr, Lila Lee, and Bebe Daniels.
 Gilbert and Joy had a daughter, Leatrice Gilbert (1924-2015).
 Joy was granted a divorce in May 1925.